-The OPCC Senior Management Team (SMT) meet on a weekly basis.
+The OPCC Senior Management Team (SMT) has continued to meet virtually on a weekly basis.
 Members include the Police and Crime Commissioner, Chief Executive, Chief Finance Officer and Director of Operations.

 Members consider reports submitted by the OPCC team for information and decision.
 Progress is tracked on previous actions and any live "challenges" issued by the OPCC to the Force.